Rostellularia adscendens

 It occurs along streams or in rocky areas in woodland in Western Australia, the Northern Territory, South Australia, New South Wales and Queensland.
 The taxon was first formally described by botanist Robert Brown in 1810 in Prodromus Florae Novae Hollandiae.
 He gave it the name Justicia adscendens.
-The species was transferred to the genus Rostellularia in 1986.
+The species was transferred to the genus Rostellularia in 1986 by R.M.
+Barker.